 The assessment includes an evaluation of the customer's O&M skills in multiple situations.

-Assessments may be conducted using the customer's functional vision, which is an opportunity for customers to recognize that their vision might not meet all their travel needs.
+Assessments may be conducted using the customer's functional vision.
+Functional vision refers to the way in which an individual uses whatever vision he or she has in a given travel situation.
+Assessments provide an opportunity for customers to recognize that their vision might not meet all their travel needs.

 Locations for assessments include a combination of: